narekmarkosyan/yii-html-cache/README.md

 ## excludeParams

-Points what params in this action with some values do not need to be cached
+Adding params to the list of excluded params.

 ### Params